 Since then, Pegasus became a constellation on the skies and a slave of Zeus and could never come back.

-Harpy is a Roman Mythological Creature that has the head and Body of a women but also have the wings and claws of an eagle.
+Harpy is a Roman Mythology Creature that has the head and Body of a women but also have the wings and claws of an eagle.

 There were originally three types of Sirens created by Zeus, Poseidon and Hades individually.

-They are thought to be very beautiful and tempting with which allure the Pirates roaming in the ocean and take them to their Island where they capture them and eat afterwards.
+These Roman mythology creatures are thought to be very beautiful and tempting which allure the Pirates roaming in the ocean and take them to their Island where they capture them and eat afterwards.

-Sirens are considered to be the evil entities and are recognized as evil beings.
+Sirens are considered to be evil entities and are recognized as evil beings.

-However, their counter term Mermaid are believed to be harmless to the people.
+However, their counter term Mermaid is believed to be harmless to the people.

-These are the Horse-like Human creatures that are common in Roman as well as in Greek Mythology.
+These are the Horse-like Human in this list of Roman mythology creatures that are common in Roman as well as in Greek Mythology.

 The upper part is of a Human and the lower part is of a horse giving them human-like heads and horse-like speed.